-In sessions all over the world some of my family tunes are regularly played, but the history about those tunes can sometimes be lost or muddled.
+In sessions all over the world, some of my family tunes are regularly played, but the history of those tunes can sometimes be lost or muddled.
 For instance, a favourite tune of mine is Mary Brennan’s Favourite, and others play this too, so I wanted to be able to share some information about who this woman was, where she was from and a photo of her.
 I have done that where possible on this website and also my remit expanded to approximately 50 tunes that my grandfather played and looking into the history of each of them.

-Sometimes during this project I felt more like a detective than a website designer.
+Sometimes during this project, I felt more like a detective than a website designer.
 I was searching for the photo of Gilbert Clancy for the tune that my grandfather plays, Gilbert Clancy’s Favourite.
 After a long search and being told that one did not exist I finally found one.

 Details: Gilbert Clancy (left) and his brother Jimmy taken in the U.S.A circa 1900.

 Credit: Photo courtesy of Bríd O’Donoghue, Miltown Malbay.